pryv/lib-javascript-blockchain/README.md

 In this example we will use javascript as pseudo code examples.

-`var rep;`: represent the stable representation of a JSON object.

-- Representation is a valid JSON object. `JSON.parse(rep)` must be valid.
+- Representation is a valid JSON object. `JSON.parse(stableRep)` must be valid. (`stableRep;` is a stable representation of a JSON object as a string.)
 - JSON representation should not have any 'spaces' between seprators.
 `{"keyA":"valueA","keyB":["item0B","item1B"]}` is valid,
 while `{"keyA": "valueA", "keyB": ["item0B", "item1B"]}` is not.